Daniel Ciechański

-Daniel Ciechański (born February 26, 1995) is a Polish footballer who plays as a forward for Weszło Warsaw.
-Apart from his sports career, he works as a sports journalist for the Weszło media group.
+Daniel Ciechański (born 26 February 1995) is a Polish footballer who plays as a forward.

 Club career

 In his career, he was associated with, among others, Pogoń Siedlce (then in I liga), Piast Gliwice (then in Ekstraklasa) and GKS Katowice (then in I liga).
 In 2019, he stopped playing professionally in football, leaving Elana Toruń's team.

-In June 2019, he joined the amateur club Weszło Warsaw.
-In the 2020–21 Klasa A season, he contributed to the promotion of the club to the regional league, scoring over 60 goals.
+In June 2019, he joined the amateur club KTS Weszło.
+Across four years, he contributed to three straight promotions, to regional league, V liga and IV liga, scoring over 220 goals.
+Apart from his sports career, he worked as a sports journalist for the Weszło media group.
+He left KTS Weszło after the 2022–23 season to join KS Łomianki which competed in the Warsaw I group of the regional league.

+In July 2025 he moved from Marcovia Marki to the V liga side Naprzód Zielonki.